A Language for Evaluating Derivatives of Functionals Using Automatic Differentiation: Some functions and functionals in Dual PCF

 In this section, we will give various examples of functions and functionals expressible in our language.
 In some cases, we will also show how to use the operational semantics to compute the derivatives of these functionals.
 Some of these examples are motivated by actual areas of application.
-In many cases (for instance, \cite{chebop}), the problem of solving an integral or differential equation can be reduced to finding the roots of an integral or differential operator; being able to evaluate the derivative of a functional is required for such problems:\ where $\operatorname{pr}_M$ is a function projecting the real line onto the interval $[-M,M]$ and defined as $\lambda x . (\oper{in}_\pi M) * \pr x / M$, with $M$ a rational constant.
-The proof of correctness is in the Appendix.
-By using currying, the above construction can be easily extended to solve the IVP in $\realLine^n$.\ \item[(ii)] If $f$ is locally consistent and is either maximal or maps maximal elements to maximal elements, then for any maximal element $x + \varepsilon x'$ we have:
+In many cases (for instance, \cite{chebop}), the problem of solving an integral or differential equation can be reduced to finding the roots of an integral or differential operator; being able to evaluate the derivative of a functional is required for such problems: